Hannarong98/PGR301-Exam-Azure-Infrastructure/README.md

 ## Note

-As of December 2020 I have removed the deployed web app it will no long be available.
+As of December 2020 I have removed the deployed web app, it will no longer be available.
 I have also commented out travis script, remove those to make it working again

 Prerequisite